First published on TECHNET on Apr 28, 2016

 The association between Runbook and Runbook Worker can be removed using the

 What if a wrong or invalid Runbook Worker name is provided while configuring a Runbook?

 While configuring the Designated Runbook Worker for a Runbook, if the Runbook Worker is not present in the current SMA Deployment, the cmdlet would fail and the following error message would be displayed:

 "Set-SmaRunbookConfiguration : The Runbook Worker ‘’ cannot be found "

 What if the Runbook Worker is deleted/removed from the SMA deployment after designating it to a Runbook?

 In case the configured Runbook Worker is deleted from the SMA deployment after it has been designated to a Runbook, no job would be created when the Runbook is triggered and the following error message would be logged in Event logs:

 "Runbook execution failed.
 Designated Runbook Worker assigned to the Runbook is either down or has been removed "

 You can read about all System Center 2016 TP5 features from

-Feel free to use the comment section below for any queries or to share your feedback.
-We are looking forward to hear from you.
+Please feel free to use the comments section below for any queries or to share your feedback.
+We look forward to hearing from you.